 - Pricing for conference rooms, lodging and dining/banquet hall listed assumes use of on-site meal services.
 If a group uses outside services (caterer, etc.), room rental prices are subject to change.

-- Currently, easels, podiums, microphones and coffee with condiments and cups are included in room rental costs.
-For additional audio-visual needs, please call for rental fees.
+- Currently, easels, podiums, microphones and coffee with condiments and cups are included in meeting room rental costs.
+Additional audio-visual equipment is available for rent upon request.

 - Telephones and televisions are not available in rooms—helping you to focus on business or educational purposes!
 Phones are available for local calls or for calling card use at the Conference Room and Dining/Banquet Hall.

-- If your organization is tax-exempt and/or hotel/motel tax exempt, you must provide a copy of the official governmental form for exemption for each tax upon reservation or taxes will be charged.
+- If your organization is tax-exempt REMOVE MOTEL TAX, you must provide a copy of the official governmental form for exemption for each tax upon reservation or taxes will be charged.

-- Sales tax is not included in rate quotes.
+- Sales tax is not included in restaurant and lodging rate quotes.